BL0CK-X/blockchain-api/examples/solana-wallet/transfer-from-wallet/README.md

-### Example for the "Generate Secret Phrase / Solana" endpoint.
+### Example for the "Transfer from Wallet" endpoint.

 `python_example.py`: An example using the Python PyPi package `theblockchainapi`.
 To get started, run `pip install theblockchainapi`.<br/><br/>
 `js_example.py`: An example using the NPM package `theblockchainapi`.
 To get started, `run npm install theblockchainapi`.<br/><br/>